 We have excluded a couple of prominent Indian EV names like Ola and Bounce, from the list as they were an already established player in the ride-sharing segment which helped them to raise additional funds to start their Electric Vehicle business.
-Other noteworthy EV omissions on the list are Euler Motors, Oye Rickshaw, eBikeGo, Ultraviolette, Emflux Motors, Tork Motors, among others.
+Other noteworthy EV omissions on the list are Euler Motors, Oye Rickshaw, eBikeGo, Ultraviolette, Emflux Motors, and Tork Motors, among others.

-The plant-based food sector in India is also hotting up, while we have picked only a couple of them in this list, but there are about a dozen startups that have solid potential in the coming future.
+The plant-based food sector in India is also hotting up, while we have picked only a couple of them in this list, there are about a dozen startups that have solid potential in the coming future.
 You can read it here.

 You can also read about a few Indian green startups that are working in the circular economy space.